deviodigital/delivery-drivers-for-woocommerce/README.txt

 7. Drivery dashboard for admins, showing delivery drivers details

 == Changelog ==

+= 3.6.1 =
+*   Added fontawesome in adin dashboard for driver details rating stars in `admin/class-ddwc-admin.php`
+*   Bugfix for warnings that displayed if google map API call doesn't get a lat/long in `admin/ddwc-functions.php`
+*   Updated `ddwc_customer_signature_box_order_status` filter to an array instead of a string in `public/ddwc-customer-signature-script.php`
+*   Updated customer signature box to hide after saved in `public/ddwc-customer-signature-script.php`
+*   Updated customer signature box to hide after saved in `public/js/ddwc-public.js`
+*   General code cleanup throughout multiple files in the plugin

 = 3.6.0 =
 *   Added customer signature box when order is delivered in multiple files throughout the plugin